tools-400/irpgunit/README.md

 Please refer to the [iRPGUnit Version History](<https://tools-400.github.io/irpgunit/files/iRPGUnit for RDi 9.5.1.3+.pdf>) document to find out which operating system release is required for installing the iRPGUnit library.

+## Preconditions

+iRPGUnit requires OS400 7.5 for the latest features.
+It can also be installed on 7.4 and 7.3 if the following PTFs have been installed:

+**7.4**

+* ILE RPG runtime: SI71537
+* ILE RPG compiler: SI71536

+**7.3**

+* ILE RPG runtime: SI71535
+* ILE RPG compiler: SI71534

+If the PTFs have not been installed, the library must be recompiled to disable the latest features, such as assertEqual().

 ## Features

 * Executes iRPGUnit test suites (service programs) from RDi